 The construction industry is responsible for an enormous amount of waste.
 While much of it could be recycled, after a hard day of physical labor, it’s tough to motivate your team to care about the environment.

-The average home build produces for about 8,000 pounds of waste and, with increasing landfill and building material costs, a comprehensive waste management plan could save you a significant amount of money.
+The average home build produces about 8,000 pounds of waste and, with increasing landfill and building material costs, a comprehensive waste management plan could save you a significant amount of money.

 Taking time to plan properly will mean fewer mistakes.
 Ensure your designer has given you a comprehensive plan before you start to build.
 Plan your ceiling heights and roofs in two-foot increments to reduce waste.
 This goes for wiring, pipes, ducting and siding—using standard lengths will reduce waste.